Blogging Tips for Seniors: Start a Blog and Share Your Story

 Senior blogging — An elderly man sits at a desk in his home office, typing on a laptop surrounded by family photos, a coffee cup, a notepad, and wall decor that includes a diploma, a sailboat painting, and a framed military medal.

-Ever thought about starting a blog but can’t seem to pull the trigger?
-You’re not alone.
-Many seniors wonder whether their stories are even worth sharing.
-The truth is that senior blogging has become one of the most rewarding ways to express yourself in today’s digital world.
+Ever thought about blogging as a senior but can’t seem to pull the trigger?
+The truth is that starting a blog after retirement has become one of the most rewarding ways to express yourself in today’s digital world.

 Peter’s Note: